Rolando (video game): Music and art

 The soundtrack for Rolando is largely from the discography of DJ Mr. Scruff, who lent many of his songs to the game.
-Such songs include "Spandex Man" (from Keep It Unreal), "Shrimp", "Ug" (from Trouser Jazz), "Donkey Ride", "Kalimba", "Stockport Carnival" (from Ninja Tuna), and "Mice At The Organ" (from the Large Pies EP).
+Such songs include "Spandex Man" (from Keep It Unreal), "Shrimp", "Ug" (from Trouser Jazz), "Donkey Ride", "Kalimba", "Stockport Carnival" (from Ninja Tuna), and "Mice at the Organ" (from the Large Pies EP).
 Simon Oliver, Rolando's creator, called Mr. Scruff's contribution "icing on the cake" for the game.

 Art for the game was created by Finnish illustrator Mikko Walamies.
 Oliver sent Walamies videos, level layouts, and other development media without ever meeting the illustrator in person.
 However, Oliver described the relationship positively, saying that their "ideas always seem to be in sync."
 Walamies made available high-resolution art from Rolando on his website in February 2009.

 Version history

 Version 1.1 of the game was released on March 16, 2009 and includes five secret levels with the Honeycup Meadows theme.

 Version 1.2 of the game was released on April 21, 2009 and added two more secret levels based on the Fire Canyon theme, and reveals the remaining secret levels as locked icons, bringing the final level count to fifty-six levels.
 The game was updated weekly with more levels until the release of Rolando 2: Quest for the Golden Orchid.

 Rolando Lite was released February 4, 2009 and includes the first eight levels in Honey Cup Meadows, and later, one secret level in the Rolando Lite 1.1 update.

 In 2017, Rolando became unavailable on iOS devices using iOS 11 or later due to its 32-bit nature.

+An enhanced PC port titled Rolando Deluxe was released onto Windows via Steam platform on 17, April 2024, featuring "fanciest, most polished and snappy version of Rolando" that the developer has "ever released, with redesigned levels, speedrunning challenges, new visual effects, support for mouse & keyboards and joypads and tightened up controls and balancing".